-5.8.1.
-Wildlife Hazards - Figure 7 depicts two wildlife hazard zones, the 5,000' WHA Boundary and 5-mile WHA Boundary, which contain specific development requirements.
-The 5,000' WHA Boundary is delineated by a radius 5,000 feet from the runway centerlines.
-The 5-mile WHA Boundary is located five miles from the farthest edge of the Airport's air operations area (AOA), which the FAA recommends for any hazardous wildlife attractant if the attractant could cause hazardous wildlife movement into or across the approach or departure airspace.
+Figure 8 depicts two wildlife hazard zones, the Inner WHA Boundary and the Outer WHA Boundary, which contain specific development requirements.
+The Inner WHA Boundary is coterminous with the Traffic Pattern Boundary as represented by Safety Zone 6.
+The Outer WHA Boundary is located five miles from the farthest edge of the Airport's Air Operations Area (AOA), which the FAA recommends for any hazardous wildlife attractant if the attractant could cause hazardous wildlife movement into or across the approach or departure airspace.
 FAA Advisory Circular 150/5200-33B provides guidance for minimizing the risks that certain wildlife species pose to aircraft.
-The 5-mile WHA Boundary is based on the fact that Rio Vista Airport serves piston-powered aircraft.
+The Inner WHA Boundary is based on the fact that Rio Vista Airport serves piston-powered aircraft.
 Together, these perimeters encompass all safety zones and present additional conditions on certain types of land uses that are known to attract wildlife that are hazardous to aircraft operations.
 See FAA Circular 150/5200-33B in Appendix G for specific land use details and restrictions, including a description of conflicting land uses.
-The following regulations do not apply to existing land uses.
+The ALUC shall apply the following Wildlife Hazard (WH) policies within the AIA.
+The following policies do not apply to existing land uses.3

-5.8.2.
-Known Wildlife Hazards in Solano County - Land uses identified in Table 3 are known to attract certain species groups in Solano County, as described in more detail in Appendix H.
+Land uses identified in Table 3 are known to attract certain species groups in Solano County, as described in more detail in Appendix H.